BillSchofield/TDDIntro/README.md

 This is a much more interesting test than the first one.
 There’s a lot going on in the Arrange section, although most of it is just adding a string to the list.
 Other than the change to how we arrange the objects this test is mostly the same as the first one.
-The test fails as expect and this is a simple way to make it pass.
+The test fails as expected and this is a simple way to make it pass.

 ``` java
 public class StringJoiner {